jackspirou/thumbtack-golang-nuts-job-marketing/README.md

-# thumbtack-golang-nuts-solution
+# thumbtack-golang-nuts-job-marketing
-This is an attempt to solve https://groups.google.com/forum/#!topic/golang-nuts/GMiNqx4oQDo just for fun.
+This is cute job marketing attempt in a Go program by thumbstack.com  https://groups.google.com/forum/#!topic/golang-nuts/GMiNqx4oQDo just for fun.